boylesoftware/x2node-ws-resources/README.md

 * `beforeUpdate(txCtx, record)` - Called after transaction is started and the record to be updated is loaded from the database, but before the patch is applied.
 The `record` argument is the record loaded from the database with all properties fetched by default.

 * `beforeUpdateSave(txCtx, record)` - Called after the record is loaded from the database, patched and validated, but before it is saved back into the database.
 The `record` argument is the patched record ready to be saved.
+Note, that changes to the `record` made by this hook do not affect the data saved into the database.
+This behaviour is planned to be changed in the future.

 * `afterUpdate(txCtx, record)` - Called after the DBO is executed but before the transaction is committed.
 The `record` argument is the updated record.
 The function must return a record object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `record` argument passed into it.
 The `updateResult` object is available on the transaction context.